markdidio7/assessment_repository/README.md

 ##### Created by Mark Di Dio
 <br>

+This repository consists of a simple TV Show application to demonstrate my strengths and coding abilities.
+Please clone or download the files to access the XCode project.
+I hope you will consider me for employment.

 ### API Calls
 `URLSession.shared.dataTask()` returns data from a specified URL address.
 Closures are used in functions to access data in the background.